 In 1987 Dorothy and Rex’s son Bruce came to work for the company.
 For several years he too travelled the country representing PSI.
 In 1996 Bruce was promoted to President.
 Dorothy retired from the company in 2003 and enjoyed traveling with Rex in their RV.
 Dorothy Hartup passed away in 2008.
 Rex continued to take an active role in the company until his death later that year.

-In 2009 Bruce’s son Cameron came to work for the company taking an active role in the shipping department and website maintenance.
+In 2009 Bruce’s son Cameron came to work for the company.
+Cameron continues to take an active role in sales, technical support, and warehouse operations.